ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/cache.rst

 ExpressionEngine's Cache Class gives developers easy ways to cache data (strings, arrays, objects) in a key-value store.
 The storage driver can be either file-based or memory-based.
-More about supported drivers can be found under :ref:`Data Caching and Performance <caching_drivers>`.
+More about supported drivers and configuration can be found under
+:ref:`Data Caching and Performance <caching_drivers>`.

 Unlike the :ref:`Session Cache <session_cache>`, items stored using the Cache class can persist across multiple page loads because cache items